HackerEarth

 HackerEarth is a software company headquartered in San Francisco that provides enterprise software that assists organizations with technical hiring.
 HackerEarth is used by organizations for technical skill assessments and remote video interviewing.
 In addition, HackerEarth also has built a community of over 4 million developers.
 HackerEarth has raised $11.5 million in funding over three rounds.
-Currently, more than 750 customers worldwide use its technical coding assessments platform, including Amazon, Walmart Labs, Thoughtworks, Societe Generale, HP, VMware, DBS, HCL, GE, Wipro, Barclays, Pitney Bowes, Intel, and L&T Infotech.
+Currently, more than 750 customers worldwide use its technical coding assessments platform, including Amazon, Paypal, Walmart Labs, Thoughtworks, Societe Generale, HP, VMware, DBS, HCL, GE, Wipro, Barclays, Pitney Bowes, Intel, Hitachi, and L&T Infotech.
 HackerEarth is backed by GSF Global and Angelprime.

 History

 Early years

 Founded in November 2012 by Indian Institute of Technology Roorkee alumni Sachin Gupta and Vivek Prakash, HackerEarth began as MyCareerStack a social interactive platform geared toward technical interviews.
 Initially, the learning platform was aimed at leveling the playing field for technical interviews for campus students with tutorials on concepts in programming, blogs, interview questions, an online code editor, and a discussion forum.

 Later, Sachin and Vivek pivoted the idea to creating an automated technical assessment software product and launched it in February 2013.
 Two years later, HackerEarth launched its innovation management software and an upgraded version was released in early 2018.